mixn/carbon-now-cli/readme.md

 #### Disclaimer

 This feature is currently only available through `next`.
-If you’d like access to it, update/install like so
+If you’d like access to it, update/install via:

 ```
 npm i -g carbon-now-cli@next